 The City of Madison provides a variety of winter recreation including cross country skiing, sledding, snowshoeing and ice skating.
-This plan proposes to continue expansion and development of winter recreation opportunities including expansion of cross country ski trails at Door Creek, Glenway Golf Course and Monona Golf Course and continued partnerships as part of Adopt Ice to assist in maintenance and quality of ice skating rinks.
+This plan proposes to continue expansion and development of winter recreation opportunities including expansion of cross country ski trails at Door Creek, Glenway Golf Course and Monona Golf Course and to continued efforts to promote ice skating through programs such as Adopt Ice.